A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 You know, since the four of us won our freedom in Ornmia that day, we’ve tried to right the wrongs of the world in our own particular way.
 Liberate the helpless from slavery, rescue the maidens from the tyrants, that sort of thing.
 Help Societor lasses like Seusea avoid the clutches of sorceresses, but I’ve never taken a reluctant whore under my wing.
 It’s not that I don’t care, but my life isn’t one I’d want to share with the misbegotten and downtrodden.
 I’d only get her killed.

-A hundred yards down the road, things become quiet, and I give a look to see why.
-Some rough lads have gotten hold of her, and are pulling her back toward the camp.
+A hundred yards down the road, she goes quiet, and I give a look to see why.
+Those rough lads of the pimp's have gotten hold of her, and are pulling her back toward the camp.
 A couple of militiamen are watching me hawk-eyed, waiting for me to get quixotic and go follow her.

 I don’t follow.
 There’s no point.
 If I’m going to throw my life away, it won’t be at Girkent Miel, I can tell you.